OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 -  ``DS_MONITOR_VM_DISK``: Number of ``MONITORING_INTERVAL_DATASTORE`` intervals to monitor VM disks. ``0`` to disable.
 Only applies to ``fs`` and ``fs_lvm`` datastores.
 -  ``SCRIPTS_REMOTE_DIR``: Remote path to store the monitoring and VM management script.
 -  ``PORT``: Port where ``oned`` will listen for XML-RPC calls.
--  ``LISTEN_ADDRESS``: Host IP to listen on for XML-RPC calls (default: all IPs).
+-  ``LISTEN_ADDRESS``: Host IP to listen for XML-RPC calls (default: all IPs).
 -  ``HOSTNAME``: Hostname to use instead of autodetect it.
-This hostname is used to connect to frontend during driver operations.
+This hostname is used to connect to Front-end during driver operations.
--  ``DB``: Vector of configuration attributes for the database back-end.
+-  ``DB``: Vector of configuration attributes for the database Back-end.

    -  ``BACKEND``: Set to ``sqlite`` or ``mysql`` or ``postgresql``.
 Please visit the :ref:`MySQL configuration guide <mysql>` or :ref:`PostgreSQL configuration guide <postgresql>` for more information.
    -  ``SERVER`` (MySQL only): Host name or IP address of the MySQL server.